 Purchasing a Business in Bankruptcy

-We help our clients purchase businesses or business assets while a company is in bankruptcy.
-Doing so can offer considerable value at significant discounts, but the process can be complicated and challenging.
+We help clients purchase businesses or business assets while a company is in bankruptcy.
+Such a purchase can offer considerable value at significant discounts, but the process can be complicated and challenging.
 The bankruptcy liquidation process is rigidly structured and contains significant impediments.
-Dworken & Bernstein’s attorneys can help purchasers navigate this process.
+Dworken & Bernstein’s corporate bankruptcy attorneys can help purchasers navigate this process.

-Those looking to buy a business in a Chapter 11 face a complex procedure that requires sustainability and knowledge of the bankruptcy process, strategic expertise, and cunning negotiating techniques to accomplish a successful bankruptcy acquisition.
-Our attorneys can guide you through every step in the process of the acquisition be it asset purchase or valuation and acquisition of the entire business via bankruptcy auction or by direct sale.
+Those looking to buy a business in Chapter 11 face a complex procedure that requires knowledge of the bankruptcy process, strategic expertise, and cunning negotiating techniques to accomplish a successful bankruptcy acquisition.
+Our attorneys can guide you through every step in the process of the acquisition, be it asset purchase, valuation and acquisition of the entire business via bankruptcy auction or direct sale.

 Purchasing a Business in Bankruptcy Attorneys

-Occasionally the creditors of a struggling business will petition a court to have a person appointed to manage the affairs of the business.
-That person is known as a receiver.
-When appointed by a Court a receiver steps into the shoes of the business owner and is allowed to take whatever actions have been approved by the Court to either manage the affairs of the business or to even wind down and liquidate the business’ assets.
+Occasionally the creditors of a struggling business will petition a court to have a receiver appointed to manage the affairs of the business.
+Once appointed, the receiver steps into the shoes of the business owner to take whatever actions have been approved by the Court to either manage the affairs of the business or to wind down and liquidate the business’ assets.

-Dworken & Bernstein’s attorneys are experienced at representing both court appointed receivers and those business owners fighting the appointment of a receiver before, during, and after the appointment process.
-Our attorneys will counsel the business owner or receiver on their various powers and rights throughout the receivership process and assist with the various legal filings and maneuverings necessary to navigate the receivership process.
+Dworken & Bernstein’s attorneys are experienced at representing both court-appointed receivers and those business owners fighting the appointment of a receiver before, during, and after the appointment process.
+Our attorneys will counsel the business owner or receiver on their various powers and rights throughout the receivership process and navigate the various legal filings and maneuverings.

 Bankruptcy Creditor's Committee

-When a company files a Chapter 11 bankruptcy petition requesting bankruptcy protection from its creditors and seeking to reorganize the company, the various secured and unsecured creditors of the business often form a creditor’s committee.
-This committee participates in the company’s bankruptcy case by reviewing the company’s books, records, sales, and other data to opine on the company’s potential continued viability, and to propose or comment on the company’s proffered plan for reorganization.
-The committee represents like creditors in a creditor’s committee.
-The company pays the various legal and other professional fees for the creditor’s committees.
+When a company files a Chapter 11 bankruptcy petition requesting bankruptcy protection from its creditors and seeking to reorganize the company, the various secured and unsecured creditors of the business often form creditors’ committees.
+These committees participate in the company’s bankruptcy case by reviewing the company’s books, records, sales, and other data to opine on the company’s potential continued viability and to propose or comment on the company’s proffered plan for reorganization.
+The company pays the various legal and other professional expenses of the creditor’s committees.

-Dworken & Bernstein’s attorneys are experienced at representing and providing counsel to these creditor’s committees throughout the bankruptcy process.
-Our attorneys help the creditor’s committees navigate the often complex and confusing Bankruptcy Code helping the creditors to maximize their recovery from the bankrupt company.
+Dworken & Bernstein’s attorneys are experienced at representing and providing counsel to creditors’ committees throughout the bankruptcy process.
+Our attorneys help the creditors’ committees navigate the often complex and confusing Bankruptcy Code, helping the creditors to maximize their recovery from the bankrupt company.

-When you receive notice that one of your customers has filed for bankruptcy do not simply ignore the notice, it is possible that you may be able to obtain recovery from the bankrupt company through participation on a creditor’s committee and we can help you through that process.
+When you receive notice that one of your customers has filed for bankruptcy do not simply ignore the notice.
+It is possible that you may be able to obtain recovery from the bankrupt company through participation on a creditors committee.
+We can help you through that process.
 Contact our office immediately and we will explain the process.